WordPress Plugins For Managing WordPress Post Revisions

 (Optimize Database after Deleting Revisions – WordPress Plugin)

 This plugin is similar to the one described above.
-It not only lets you remove unnecessary revisions of pages and posts (with the option of keeping an ‘x’-amount of your most recent revisions) and checks if your WP database tables need to be optimized, it also lets you perform the following optional maintenance tasks:
+It not only lets you prune redundant revisions of pages and posts (with the option to keep a specific number of your most recent revisions) and checks if your database tables need to be optimized, it also lets you do optional maintenance tasks like:

-- Exclude selected posts/pages and tables from cleaning and optimization
+- Exclude specific posts/pages and tables from cleaning and optimization

 - Automatically schedule optimizations